davidmeredith/devsGuidebook/devGuidebook.md

 [top](#Table-Of-Contents)
 ##### Example Type Safe Functional Composition by Short-Circuiting on Errors

 In the following examples, we will use monads to simplify a functional call chain.
 The functions that we will compose include monad aware functions and basic functions that return plain types.
-The [example repo for code below here](https://github.com/davidmeredith/monads-explained-kotlin-updated)
+The [example repo for code below here](https://github.com/davidmeredith/monads-explained-kotlin-updated) and here is the [same in Rust](https://github.com/davidmeredith/monads-explained-rust).

 ```Kotlin
     // Kotlin